China’s Belt and Road Initiative

 China-Indochina Peninsula Economic Corridor

 This corridor aims to enhance connectivity between China and Southeast Asian countries, including Vietnam, Laos, Cambodia, Thailand, and Myanmar.
-It focuses on developing transportation infrastructure, such as highways, railways, and ports, to promote trade and economic cooperation in the region.
+It claims developing transportation infrastructure, such as highways, railways, and ports, to promote trade and economic cooperation in the region.

 Bangladesh-China-India-Myanmar Economic Corridor (BCIM)